Abesuden/University-of-North-Florida/compilers/proj3/README.md

 ## **Step Four** [Make typescript file]

 A typescript file is used to log what is printed to the terminal.
-In order to start the typescript, you must be on a linux machine and use the following command:
+In order to start the typescript, you must be on a Linux machine and use the following command:

 ```
 script
 ```

-You will now see a typescript file created in yout current directory.
+You will now see a typescript file created in your current directory.
 The next step is to execute the programs for this project.
 In order to end the typescript, use the following command:

 ```
 exit